sheeshpaul/everyday-webcomponents/README.md

 # everyday-webcomponents
 everyday-webcomponents is a collection of commonly used Web UIs as Native Web Components.
+The everyday-components are very light weight, written using vanilla web component APIs and does not use any framework.

 ## Usage
 There are three different ways to use this package.